Pictures of People Stretching

 Take slow, steady breaths as you stretch.
 People sometimes forget to breathe!

-As you stretch your arms overhead, feel the movement in your back.
+As you stretch your arms overhead, feel the movement in your back and side.
 Lean over to one side and you'll feel the stretch on your opposite side.

 For the Legs